publiclab/Leaflet.DistortableImage/README.md

 `selected` (*optional*, default: false, value: *boolean*)

-By default, your image will initially appear on the screen as "unselected", meaning its toolbar and editing handles will not be visible.
-Interacting with the image, such as by clicking it, will make these components visible.
+By default, your image will initially appear on the screen as "unselected" - no toolbar, markers, etc. Interacting with it will make them visible.

-Some developers prefer that an image initially appears as "selected" instead of "unselected".
-In this case, we provide an option to pass `selected: true`.
+If you prefer that an image initially appears as selected instead, pass `selected: true`.

-Note: when working with the multi image interface, only the last overlay you pass `selected: true` to will appear with editing handles _and_ a toolbar.
+Note: when working with the multi-image interface, only the last overlay you pass `selected: true` to will appear with editing handles _and_ a toolbar.

 ### Suppress Toolbar